-- 10. SuDS are natural or manmade green infrastructure features designed to store water or discharge water to the ground to limit flows to downstream drainage systems: examples include soakaways, ponds, swales etc. SuDS also have the benefit of improving water quality. - 11.
-The Government (through Defra) introduced regulations in April 2015 requiring major developments to incorporate SuDS as part of the site surface water management systems.
+- 9. SuDS are natural or manmade green infrastructure features designed to store water or discharge water to the ground to limit flows to downstream drainage systems: examples include soakaways, ponds, swales etc. SuDS also have the benefit of improving water quality. - 10.
+The Government (through the Department for Environment, Food and Rural Affairs) introduced regulations in April 2015 requiring major developments to incorporate SuDS as part of the site surface water management systems.
 The regulations established the LPA as the body responsible for approving SuDS and the LLFA became statutory consultee for the SuDS approval process.
-A dedicated SuDS engineer is employed to respond to the consultations, additional staff resources have been identified and will be joining to support in the near future.
+Two dedicated SuDS officers are employed to respond to the consultations.